postlund/pyatv/docs/development/metadata.md

 artwork = await atv.metadata.artwork()
 ```

+This will return an `pyatv.interface.Metadata.ArtworkInfo`, containing the image bytes and mimetype.
+If no artwork is available,
+`None` is returned instead.

 Remember that the artwork is relatively large, so you should try to minimize
 this call.
 More information is available at `pyatv.interface.Metadata.artwork`.